INVESTOR HREDD PRECISION TOOLS

 • For each complaint, a statement of the time until complaint resolution

-• Whether there are statements on the website attesting to genuine participation of rights holders in the design of the grievance mechanism
+• A publicly available statement attesting to the genuine participation of rights holders in the design of the grievance mechanism

-• Whether there is training for workers on the grievance mechanism, including walking workers through who will take charge of fixing the identified problem
+• Training for workers on how to use the grievance mechanism, and informing workers about who will take charge of fixing the identified problem

-• Whether the scheme requires proof that the complaint was acted upon
+• Requirement of proof that the complaint was acted upon

-• Whether the scheme requires that the results of remediation are shared with the entire workforce or community, so as to build trust in the mechanism and so that others can complain if they see that a complainant's grievance was not acted upon
+• Requirements that the results of remediation are shared with the entire workforce or community, so as to build trust in the mechanism and so that others can complain if they see that a complainant's grievance was not acted upon

 ➔ Fair Wear Foundation’s complaints procedures outline criteria for ensuring the independence of reviewers: “The criteria for selecting a team or organisation include: accessibility, ability to speak the local language(s) and English, knowledge and expertise on labour standards and local law, understanding of Fair Wear, and independence.”[1]
 Additionally, the foundation’s website has a public tracker detailing complaints received, timeline, and the resolution, including whether remedy was provided.